Bomberman (Nintendo 3DS game)

-is the working title of a cancelled action-adventure video game that was in development by Hudson Soft and planned to be published by Konami for the Nintendo 3DS.
+was the working title of a cancelled action-adventure video game that was in development by Hudson Soft to be published by Konami for the Nintendo 3DS.
 Intended to be a unique entry in the Bomberman franchise, it was going to feature its own dedicated single-player campaign and multiplayer mode with support for up to four local players and eight players via online support.